BelmY/wikiSDoR/Setting-up-multiple-receivers-on-the-same-machine.md

 2. You will have to make the following changes to each of the receivers:
   * `web_port` should be different in `config_webrx.py` for each receiver.
-  * You should adjust the `start_rtl_command` for each receiver.
+  * You should adjust the `start_rtl_command` in `config_webrx.py` for each receiver.
 If you have multiple RTL-SDR devices connected to the same computer, you should select which device to use by adding the `-d` flag.
 An example:

     `start_rtl_command="rtl_sdr -d 0 -s {samp_rate} ...`
   * You should set different `my_listening_port` for each receiver in `config_rtl.py`.